dev-jeb/avr-discovery/README.md

 # AVR Exploration

 Welcome to AVR discovery!
-Here, I document my exploration of embedded systems, focusing on the AVR architecture.
-With an Arduino Uno featuring an ATmega328p microcontroller, I explore fundamental areas such as memory types, I/O, interrupts, and protocols.
+Here, I document my exploration of embedded systems focusing on the AVR architecture.
+My Arduino Uno has an ATmega328p microcontroller.
+I will use this microcontroller to explore fundamental areas such as memory types, I/O, interrupts, and protocols.
 A lot of these concepts are architectures agnostic and can be applied to other microcontrollers.

 ## Setup

-To start programming for AVR microcontrollers, set up the development environment.
-Each microcontroller architecture, like AVR, ARM, ..., has its own toolchain.
-I've simplified this process with a Docker container pre-installed with the AVR toolchain and other essentials.
+To start programming for AVR microcontrollers, we will first need a development environment.
+Each microcontroller architecture, think AVR, ARM, ..., has its own toolchain.
+I've simplified this process with a Docker container complete with the AVR toolchain and other essentials.
 This allows for consistent development across machines with Docker installed.
 This is also a good opportunity to get familiar with Docker and its benefits.

-First you should clone this repository to your local machine.Then follow the setup instructions [here](https://github.com/Johnyb0223/avr-dev-env) to setup your development environment.
+First you should clone this repository to your local machine.
+Then follow the setup instructions [here](https://github.com/Johnyb0223/avr-dev-env) to setup your development environment.

 ## Project Structure

-- **common:** Contains common files that are lesson/example agnostic (most of the time)
+- **common:** Contains common files that are mostly lesson/example agnostic

-- **examples:** Explore example code that explores different aspects of AVR microcontroller programming.
+- **examples:** Example code that explores different aspects of AVR microcontroller programming.
 Each example includes a `makefile` for easy building and extensively commented C files.

 - **lessons:** A deep dive into various topics.

-- **utils:** utility files acting as a library, containing functions used in examples and lessons.
+- **utils:** Utility files acting as a library, containing functions used in examples and lessons.
+The default makefile includes this directory in the linkers search path.
+Therefore any file in this directory can be included in any example or lesson by using `#include <file.h>`.

 ## Table of Contents
 - **common**: